SamitManna/COVID19Dashboard/README.md

   ## Step 3

   - Run below commnd to download the Python Script image from DockerHub and run as a container
-    - docker run -d -p 3000:3000 --network COVID19DashboardbNetwork --name=pythonimage sunishsurendrank/pythonimage:v1
+    - docker run -d --network COVID19DashboardbNetwork --name=pythonimage sunishsurendrank/pythonimage:v1

   ## Step 4
   - Run below commnd to download the Grafana Docker Image from DockerHub and run as a container